kvkfurkan/InsideOut/README.md

-# Inside Out App
+# Inside Out 2 Quotes App

-The Inside Out App is an Android application designed to introduce and showcase the characters from the *Inside Out 2* animation film.
+The Inside Out 2 Quotes App is an Android application designed to introduce and showcase the characters from the *Inside Out 2* animation film.
 Users can interact with various character switches to view quotes and play background music related to the characters.

 ## Features